dani8439/js_advanced_concepts/Section2/notes2.md

 `inception()` uses recursion.
 A function calling itself.

 If we run `inception()` get a `RangeError: Maximum call stack size exceeded`.
 Get a stack trace (a snapshot of code execution of the stack frame).

+# Garbage Collection

+Before we talk about memory leaks, we have to talk about garbage collection.
+JS is a garbage collected language.
+Means when JS allocates memory.
+Say within a function we create an object that gets stores within our memory heap.
+Once we finish calling a function and we don't need that memory anymore, JS automatically frees up this memory that e no longer use, and collects our garbage.
+Only the data that is still useful to us remains as memory is limited.

+The GC prevents memory leaks (when memory gets too big and we reach our maximum size).
+But that's hypothetical.
+No perfect system.
+Garbage collection gives us a false sense of security.
+Because GC is done automatically.
+Big mistake though.
+Gives JS developers the false impression they can choose not to care about memory management.
+There are ways to make mistakes where GC doesn't clean up the memory and we still have little references hanging around.

+In low level languages like C, you control the GC.
+That's very dangerous.
+Also why programs like C are fast and memory efficient, as they give you control.

+In JS, they use the mark and sweep algorithm to GC.
+Mark what we need, and sweep what we don't.